paulkarpenko/us-code-ui/uscode/title-28-judiciary-and-judicial-procedure/chapter-095-court-of-international-trade.md

 **(b)** The Court of International Trade shall have exclusive jurisdiction of any civil action commenced under section 516 of the Tariff Act of 1930.

-**(c)** The Court of International Trade shall have exclusive jurisdiction of any civil action commenced under section 516A of the Tariff Act of 1930.
+**(c)** The Court of International Trade shall have exclusive jurisdiction of any civil action commenced under section 516A or 517 of the Tariff Act of 1930.

 **(d)** The Court of International Trade shall have exclusive jurisdiction of any civil action commenced to review—